-Bubble Timer- This slow Drawstring Bag-Noise Cancelling Pinwheels- These Lightweight bag large Headphones (in some kits)encourage people to take moving bubble timer provides visual stimulation enough to hold items in the Many people with slow, deep breaths that kit, with handles for easy disabilities find auditory have a calming effect. that is slow and soothing.
+Bubble Timer- This slow Drawstring Bag-Noise Cancelling Pinwheels- These Headphones (in some kits)-Lightweight bag large encourage people to take moving bubble timer enough to hold items in the Many people with slow, deep breaths that provides visual stimulation kit, with handles for easy disabilities find auditory have a calming effect. that is slow and soothing.
 15cm transport input overwhelming, especially in times of stress.
-These provide MANA pressure on the head and reduce ambient noise.
-36.5cm Sensory Chew Necklaces-Pop Fidget- These durable Click Fidgets- These hard Weighted Blanket (in some These necklaces are made silicone toys provide plastic fidget toys provide kits)- Weighted blankets repetitive, calming tactile of silicone as is designed to auditory stimulation and can calm a whole body stimulation. withstand sustained tactile stimulation that down by providing gentle chewing for oral many people find soothing pressure.
+These provide man pressure on the head and reduce ambient noise.
+36.5cm Sensory Chew Necklaces-Pop Fidget- These durable Click Fidgets- These hard Weighted Blanket (in some These necklaces are made plastic fidget toys provide kits)- Weighted blankets silicone toys provide of silicone as is designed to repetitive, calming tactile auditory stimulation and can calm a whole body withstand sustained stimulation. tactile stimulation that down by providing gentle chewing for oral many people find soothing pressure.
 10% of body stimulation.
 They can be and distracting. weight is the ideal weight. sterilized in a dishwasher.
 Kits in the blanket are 7 lbs.